-Carmen Thompson (Diitiidaht/Kyuquot/Coast Salish) has been designing and building costumes for theatre, television, music videos and feature films for more than 15 years and over 50 credits to her name.
+Carmen Thompson (Diitiidaht/Kyuquot/Coast Salish) has been designing and building costumes for theatre, television, music videos and feature films for more than 15 years and over 60 credits to her name.
 Known for her research & attention to detail with a commitment to cultural authenticity has made her an in-demand member of creative teams in Los Angeles, Vancouver and Victoria.

 Carmen was the Costume Designer for the international TV series, 1491: The Untold Story of the Americas Before Columbus, which involved designing more than 150 historic costumes representing different Indigenous nations such as Amazonian, Anishnaabe, Inuit, Aztec, Maya, Blackfoot, Cahokia, Cree, Inca, Iroquois, Kwaguilth, Nuuchahnulth and Pueblo.

 With over 20+ years of onset experience, Carmen is now making the move to producing, writing and directing Indigenous short films and docu-dramas.
-In 2020, she is an Associate Producer and Costume Designer for the short film Kiri and the Dead Girl, featuring actress Grace Dove (The Revenant) in her directorial debut.
+In 2020, she is an Associate Producer and Costume Designer for the short film Kiri and the Girl, featuring actress Grace Dove (The Revenant) in her directorial debut.

-Her next project (currently in development) will be as a producer and drama scene director on Forbidden Music, a historical docu-drama feature about a Jewish holocaust survivor who recorded the music of First Nations knowledge keepers in Canada in the 1940s.
+Her next project (currently in development) will be as a Producer on Forbidden Music, a historical docu-drama feature about a Jewish holocaust survivor who recorded the music of First Nations knowledge keepers in Canada in the 1940s.

 Carmen was given the Nuu-chah-nulth name “Tl’aakwaa” from her Uncle Ron Hamilton/Ki-ke-in, means copper and it is particularly appropriate for an artist whose works are luminous, brilliant and culturally centred.